 6. Balakshaya (loss of strength)

 Natural Treatment For Infertility

-Ayurveda recommended that nourished and healthy body, stress-free mind, strengthening of immune system, nourishment of Dhatus and balanced life style help significantly in the management of infertility.
-Ayurveda describes that restoring Ojas, Vatanulomana, removal of Ama (toxins), pacifying vitiated Dosha, restoring Agni, Vajikaran and use of Sodhana Chikitsa, etc. are some approaches that can help treat infertility.
+Ayurveda recommends that a nourished and healthy body, stress-free mind, strengthening of immune system, nourishment of Dhatus and balanced life style help significantly in the management of infertility.
+Ayurveda describes ways to restore Ojas, Vatanulomana, removal of Ama (toxins), pacifying vitiated Dosha, restoring Agni, Vajikaran and use of Sodhana Chikitsa for fertility management.

-2. Ayurvedic herbs - Many herbs described in ayurvedic texts are known fertility enhancers and improve the quality and function of reproductive organs.
-Some of them are Shatavari, Laxmana, Shatpushpa, Lashun, Ashoka, Lodhra, Dashmool which should be used appropriate according to prakriti, vikriti and dosha state.
+Certain herbs are fertility enhancers.
+Some of them are Shatavari, Laxmana, Shatpushpa, Lashun, Ashoka, Lodhra, Dashmool which should be used according to prakriti, vikriti and dosha state.

-6. Life style modification - Ayurveda suggested that one should avoid excessive stress, exercise, sleep well, take timely meals, proper daily routine and avoid consumption of alcohol, smoking & over indulgence in sex and conducting Sadavritta help in the management of infertility.
+Ayurveda says that one should avoid excessive stress, exercise, do yoga, sleep well, take timely meals, and avoid consumption of alcohol, smoking & over indulgence in sex and conducting Sadavritta help in the management of infertility.